There are many opportunities to learn and grow while working at Lincoln Laboratory.

 The Laboratory offers formal one-on-one and circle mentoring opportunities to all employees, at all stages of their careers.

 For staff members interested in pursuing formal technical graduate programs at either the master's or doctoral level, the Laboratory offers the opportunity to apply for admission to the Lincoln Scholars Program, which enables full-time graduate study at MIT or other approved Boston-area universities.
-The MBA program provides an opportunity to broaden and expand skills in accounting and finance, program planning and analysis, financial reporting, and business management.

 Part-Time Graduate Studies Program